 Arm Stroke Phases

-The butterfly arm stroke can be divided in the following phases:
+The butterfly arm stroke can be divided into the following phases:

 - Extension Forward